RoxaneMorin/Quille2/README.md

 - Miscellaneous fancies such as procedural grid generation and some post processing shaders.

 My next steps will likely be:
+- Implementing a few more character data structures, such as long term needs and drives/aspirations.
+- Sketching out more of the personality creation UI for ease of testing.
-- Further modularizing character needs.
-(At the moment, a personality element’s impact on a need is set in the need’s scriptableObject instance.)
+- Further modularizing character needs?
+(At the moment, personality elements' impact on a need are set in the need’s scriptableObject instance.
+This could be decoupled.)
 - Sketching out a basic data model for interactions, and logic for characters’ to choose the best fit for satisfying a specific need.
 Stress testing once that is done.
 - More testing and tinkering with my grids.
 Possibly the creation of wall and room tools using their framework.